• Home

 January 2, 2026 Jordan Ruimy

-Chevy Case: comedy genius, and genuine asshole.
+Chevy Case: comedy talent, and genuine asshole.
 Chase’s current PR tour has been further proof of why the man is so widely disliked by people who have had the misfortune of working with him.

 He’s out there promoting a CNN documentary about his life and simply can’t help outing himself as a chronic asshole in every interview.
 He also refuses to apologize for the endless misdeeds, the sheer terror?l he’s perpetrated on colleagues over these last six decades.